Sakura Matou: Reception

 Kim Morrissy said lost butterfly, the second film in the series, is "a story about Shirou and Sakura and how their choices affect the entire war", that their compelling relationship is more complex than a childhood friendship, and that "their chemistry in this film felt raw and more profound than any of Shirou's interactions with his other love interests".
 Rebecca Silverman commended the film for exploring into Sakura's hidden depths and psychological state and found her descent into darkness beautiful and understandable.
 Rebecca also praised "Sakura's Disney-inspired dream sequence" to which she called "fascinating on several levels".
 Skyler Allen praised Sakura's hidden depths in the second movie because of the revelation of her difficult childhood while wondering whether her relationship with Shirou is healthy.
 Because both characters endured tragic events, Sakura and Shirou mature during the second film and try comforting each other.
 The way the film touches on Sakura's past sexual assaults would make the viewer uncomfortable due to the way it is handled because Sakura feels shame about her rape.
 Nevertheless, the reviewer felt Sakura's gradual collapse into a tragic heroine was developed appropriately.
 IGN felt that Sakura's personality was one of the best parts of the second film due to how she suffers a darker characterization despite retaining her original wellmeaning self.
+Biggest In Japan said that the second Heaven's Feel makes a major impact in Shirou and Sakura's relationship to the point the former's character arc "comes full circle".
+As the story makes Sakura the biggest enemy in the narrative who wants to be killed by the person she loves the most, Shirou becomes conflicted between his feelings for her and whether or not he can save her until giving up on being a hero and allowing her live.
+The final Heaven's Feel movie received praise for Sakura's new redesign labeled as "Dark Sakura" due to its appeal created by Ufotable which was compared to Saber Alter.
+While critics enjoyed Shirou's quest to save Sakura from herself to the point of making the redemption quest worthwhile, the sister relationship she has with Rin Tohsaka was similarly received due to further expanding the quest of redemption.